rng-guy/NFSMWBartender/README.txt

  • early Strategy despawns or cancellations no longer stall the game from making new requests, and
  • the engagement count shown above the pursuit board now always tracks relevant cops accurately.

-The "Advanced" feature set CAN FIX THREE BUGS / ISSUES, depending on its configuration:
+The "Advanced" feature set CAN FIX THREE MORE BUGS / ISSUES, depending on its configuration:
  • the helicopter can no longer waste its spawn attempts by losing you nearly instantly,
  • HeavyStrategy 3 vehicles no longer spawn in passive mode without trying to ram anything, and
  • traffic spawns no longer slow down or stop at Heat levels with many cops / frequent roadblocks.